xcp-ng/create-install-image/README.md

   - `yumdl.conf.tmpl` used to download files for the RPM repository included in the ISO

-* The "repo" layers (e.g. `updates`) each provide a yum repo configuration file, and optionally an `INCLUDE` file to pull additional base repo layers.
-The `base` layer will always be in the include chain.
+* The "repo" layers (e.g. `updates`) each provide:
+  - `yum-repos.conf.tmpl`, a yum repo configuration template
+  - optional `INCLUDE` file to pull additional base repo layers.
+The `base` layer contains a few extra files, and needs always be in the include chain.

+Template files will be expanded by string substitution of `@@KEYWORD@@` patterns.
+Some of them are for the scripts' internal use to fulfill tools requirements, a few of them are user-tunable, notably the `@@SRCURL@@` one, controlled by the `--srcurl` command-line flag.

 Other recognized config files: